nixworks/public/news/2012/11/22/index.md

 ##### Japan
 ### [Japanese police rescue four hostages from a Toyokawa Shinkin bank and arrest the knife-wielding man who had held them captive for more than 12 hours while demanding that Prime Minister Yoshihiko Noda resign. ](/news/2012/11/22/japanese-police-rescue-four-hostages-from-a-toyokawa-shinkin-bank-and-arrest-the-knife-wielding-man-who-had-held-them-captive-for-more-than.md)
-_Context: police, Yoshihiko Noda, Toyokawa, Japan, hostage, Shinkin bank, Prime Minister of Japan_
+_Context: Japan, hostage, Toyokawa, Yoshihiko Noda, police, Prime Minister of Japan, Shinkin bank_

 ##### BBC
 ### [The BBC appoints Tony Hall, Baron Hall of Birkenhead, as the new Director-General of the corporation after the resignation of George Entwistle earlier this month due to the Newsnight controversy.
 He is expected to start in the role in early March 2013. ](/news/2012/11/22/the-bbc-appoints-tony-hall-baron-hall-of-birkenhead-as-the-new-director-general-of-the-corporation-after-the-resignation-of-george-entwist.md)